ome/omero-documentation/omero/sysadmins/unix/server-centos6-ice36.rst

 OMERO.server installation on CentOS 6 with Python 2.7
 =====================================================

-This installation walkthrough should be read in conjunction with :doc:`server-installation` and :doc:`install-web`.
+This is an example walkthrough for installing OMERO on CentOS 6 with Python 2.7, using a dedicated system user, and should be read in conjunction with :doc:`server-installation` and :doc:`install-web`.
+You can use this as a guide for setting up your own test server.
+For production use you should also read the pages listed under :ref:`index-optimizing-server`.

 Running OMERO on CentOS 6 has a number of special requirements which deviate from the standard installation instructions.
 The instructions